packetgeek/docker-systemd/README.md

 * edit the build-image script and change "did" to something better for your image name
 * edit the build-container script and change both instances of "did" to something better (the second "did" must match your image name)

 I've also included two short Bash scripts, one to build the image and one to create a container from that image.
+Review them to view the Docker commands.